yanyongyu/githubkit/docs/usage/configuration.md

 If you want to set a proxy for client programmatically, you can pass a proxy URL to the `proxy` option.
 See [httpx's proxies documentation](https://www.python-httpx.org/advanced/proxies/) for more information.

+### `transport`, `async_transport`

+These two options let you provide a custom [HTTPX transport](https://www.python-httpx.org/advanced/transports/) for the underlying HTTP client.

+They accept instances of the following types:

+- `httpx.BaseTransport` (sync transport) — pass via the `transport` option.
+- `httpx.AsyncBaseTransport` (async transport) — pass via the `async_transport` option.

+When provided, githubkit will forward the transport to create the client.
+This is useful for:

+- providing a custom network implementation;
+- injecting test-only transports (for example `httpx.MockTransport`) to stub responses in unit tests;
+- using alternative transports provided by HTTPX or third parties.

+Note that if you pass `None` to the option, the default transport will be created by HTTPX.

 ### `cache_strategy`

 The `cache_strategy` option defines how to cache the tokens or http responses.
 You can provide a githubkit built-in cache strategy or a custom one that implements the `BaseCacheStrategy` interface.
 By default, githubkit uses the `MemCacheStrategy` to cache the data in memory.